 Creme de Butterfly (Butterfly Pea Flower Liqueur)

-creme de butterfly.
-A liqueur made from butterfly pea flower infused vodka
+creme de butterfly a liqueur made from butterfly pea flower tea and vodka

-Well yesterday I posted how to make butterfly pea flower infused vodka, but truth be told the whole reason I made that was so that I can make this butterfly pea flower liqueur, Creme de Butterfly.
+I have already posted how to make butterfly pea flower infused vodka, but truth be told the whole reason I made that was so that I can make this butterfly pea flower liqueur, Creme de Butterfly.
 I love the natural color that the flowers bring, and what better way to spruce up a cocktail than with an obnoxious blue color.

 This liqueur comes in at 20% and is quite sweet.
 Therefore it should mainly be used in cocktails or mixed drinks, although it is perfectly acceptable to drink it on its own.
 Some people may call something like this a cordial, or schnapps.
 If you like sweet alcohol then you’ll like this butterfly liqueur.